curl/everything-curl/libcurl/curlcode.md

-Another way to get a slightly better error text in case of errors is to set the `CURLOPT_ERRORBUFFER` option to point out a buffer in your program and then libcurl will store a related error message there before it returns an
+Another way to get a slightly better error text in case of errors is to set the `CURLOPT_ERRORBUFFER` option to point out a buffer in your program and then libcurl stores a related error message there before it returns an error:
-error:

     char error[CURL_ERROR_SIZE]; /* needs to be at least this big */ CURLcode ret = curl_easy_setopt(handle, CURLOPT_ERRORBUFFER, error);